-After settling into our cabins we rejoined our guide for a trip to the Valley of the Queens and Kings to tour the tombs that were constructed over a time period of 500 years for the noble personages of the New Kingdom.
+After settling into our cabins on the Sun Boat we rejoined our guide for a trip to the Valley of the Queens and Kings.
+Our goal, to tour the tombs constructed for the noble personages of the New Kingdom in Egypt.
 Our first stop was to the massive stone statues of the Colossi of Memnon, constructed in 1350BC, of the Pharaoh Amenhotep III who reigned Egypt during its 18th dynasty.

 After returning to the Sun Boat we prepared for our New Year’s Eve celebration on the Nile River where we toasted in the New Year over a dinner of Egyptian delicacies!